National Inclusion Project: Founders' Gala (formerly Champions Gala)

 Beginning in November 2004 in Los Angeles the Foundation has hosted an annual Gala featuring dinner, live and silent auctions and entertainment.
 Every year special recognition is given to the "Champions of Change" honorees selected by the Foundation.
 They are individuals, companies or groups who have made a significant effort to promote awareness of the need for inclusion.

 Golfing for Inclusion

 Begun in 2008 this annual fund raiser has been held at the Country Club at Mirasol in Palm Beach Gardens, Florida.
 The all-day event includes a golf clinic, brunch, an afternoon of golf, dinner, live and silent auctions and entertainment.
 Professional golfer Wayne Player has co-hosted and conducted the golf clinics.

 Dancing Like the Stars

-Partnering with A Step to Gold International Ballroom, the Foundation has hosted a dance competition at the annual Southern Women's Show in Raleigh, North Carolina since 2007.
+Partnering with A Step to Gold International Ballroom, the Foundation has hosted a dance competition at the annual Southern Women's Show in Raleigh, North Carolina, since 2007.
 Local celebrities partner with professional ballroom dancers to win the contest.
 All proceeds benefit the National Inclusion Project.

 Wrapping for Inclusion

-The "Wrapping for Inclusion" fund raiser, sponsored by the Foundation, is a nationwide effort by volunteers who set up at malls during the holiday season to wrap presents for shoppers, help raise awareness and support for the National Inclusion Project, spread holiday cheer, and have fun!
+The "Wrapping for Inclusion" fund raiser, sponsored by the Foundation, is a nationwide effort by volunteers who set up at malls during the holiday season to wrap presents for shoppers, raise awareness and support the National Inclusion Project.